 For example, let’s look at an online course on anti-money laundering (AML) of 30 minutes duration deployed to an organisation of 5000 people.
 In terms of hours of work per year, that course is equivalent to over one and a 1/5 person full-time doing nothing but taking that course all year, every year.
 How much is the average salary in your organisation?
 That’s what a 30-minute module costs you each and every year.

-When L&D managers and compliance officers feel resistance to compliance training from local operational leads, they should understand why.
+When L&D managers and compliance officers feel resistance to training from local operational leads, they should understand why.
 It costs a lot of money and, if the local managers do not understand its importance, they are likely to push back.

 It is important to have honest conversations about this.

 The learning manager or compliance function needs to weigh this up and decide what action to take.
 It’s about balance.
 How likely and serious is the Risk?
 How expensive is a strategy to mitigate against that Risk in advance?
-Having these conversations helps you understand the importance of compliance training in your organisation.
+Having these conversations helps you understand the importance of training in your organisation.
 Read our our blog about corporate fraud training.

-We see compliance training being about more than risk; we believe it’s about learning.
+We see this training being about more than risk; we believe it’s about learning.
 The wider conversation about compliance is changing and we, as a learning services provider, see two key influences driving this change.

-Compliance training is for deeper learning
+training is for deeper learning

 Regulators are looking for more credible evidence of compliance than boxes on a training spreadsheet.
 Auditors judging a company’s capability for an ISO accreditation, for example, will look into the content of training modules for a quality learning experience and also look for wider more holistic learning/communication activities across the organisation.